net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 # Usage recommendations
 ## Timewarping
-Timewarping with vessels is very slow above timewarp 100'000x.
-While we will try to improve that in a future version, when waiting for a specific date, it is best to reduce the number of vessels in game.
+Timewarping with vessels is smooth at timewarp 100'000x but janky at timewarp 1'000'000x.
+This can be alleviated by reducing the number of vessels in the game.
 In particular, asteroids being vessels as far as the game is concerned, removing them is a good idea if you are not interested in them (if you're using RealSolarSystem, these asteroids are fairly silly).
 In order to do that, simply delete the `<KSP directory>\GameData\Squad\Parts\Misc\PotatoRoid` folder.

 When no vessels are present timewarp should be very smooth, even at 6'000'000x (in RealSolarSystem).